BuildOnBeam/beam-nodes-staking-contracts/contracts/fee-flow/README.md

 **No warranties are provided** and **no liability will be accepted for any loss** incurred through the use of this codebase.

-## Notes

-1. Some tokens that are have some value but change their balance in a case of a real execution vs staticCall execution might bait a buy that transfers the payment amount but the received value is 0 for example.
-It would be more of a phishing attack if anyone can deploy a fee flow controller.

-2. (INFO) Fee on transfer tokens might cause the emit of incorrect event amounts.
-Something to keep in mind.

-3. (INFO) for gas optimization you can transfer the whole balance -1 wei to keep the slot non-zero.
-This will keep the gas cost constant and more predictable as well.

-4. The init price casting has some edge cases where the price can go above uint128 and then it will be casted to uint128.
-This can be mitigated by setting the max price to uint128(-1) and then casting to uint128.
-This will make sure that the price will never go above uint128.
-The fix to this is in the FeeFlowController.sol.patch file.

 ## License

 Licensed under the [GPL-2.0-or-later](https://github.com/euler-xyz/fee-flow/blob/main/LICENSE) license.